 The Beyond Meat veggie burger is now all the rage.
 Veggie burgers are even turning up on conventional and fast food restaurant menus.
 Let us be clear right out of the gate: We want to encourage–not discourage–consumers to eat plant-based foods over animal-based where possible.
-That said, this is a highly processed food and as such includes food additives that may be problematic for some consumers.
+That said, this is a highly processed foodΔ (meaning there are more synthetic and industrialized additives than natural, whole food ingredients) and as such includes food additives that may be problematic for some consumers.
 Aside from obvious ingredients that consumers with certain health conditions have been advised to avoid or minimize like yeast (yeast extract, dried yeast) and nitrites/nitrates (beet extract) there are a number of less obvious additives that may be problematic for consumers with other health conditions–especially consumers told to reduce salt in their diets.
 The purpose of this post is to take a look at what those food additives are and inform consumers about the reactions that have been linked to some of them in scientific studies, medical studies, consumer reports and clinical trials*.

 Food additives in the Beyond Meat veggie burger

 - Refined coconut oil

 The Beyond Burger also contains 2% or less of:

 - Potato starch

 - Sunflower oil

 - Ascorbic acid (to maintain color)